rpalo/learning/jr/README.md

 Done.
 All tests passed.
 ```

+## Design

+Copilot code review recommended I update nesting depth tracking to not use a global variable.
+I 100% agree.
+Either an extra parameter to list/object parser functions or a context tracking object make sense.
+Unfortunately for copilot, I'm out of juice for the day and ready to declare victory.
+But I did want to document it as a reasonable improvement.

 ## Todo

 As-is this is really more of a JSON validator.
 I could probably restructure the project to make it an importable package.